Fayette men charged after high-speed chase

 Both men were transported to Southern Regional Jail to await court proceedings.

-Anyone with information regarding the incident is asked to contact the Fayette County Sheriff's Department at 304-574-3590 or through the Facebook page "Fayette County Sheriff's Department."
-Individuals can also contact Crime Stoppers of West Virginia at 304-255-STOP.
+Anyone with information on the incident is asked to contact the Fayette Co.
+Sheriff’s Department at 304-574-3590 or the Facebook page “Fayette County Sheriff’s Department.”
+You can also contact Crime Stoppers at 304-255-STOP.

 Commented